PiotrWojniak/MS2/README.md

 1. A green success message should appear in the "GitHub Pages" section with the link to the live preview of the project.

 # Credits

+1. Description of the "Afrykarium", "Sky Tower", "Kolejkowo" of Wrocław in Polish comes from https://gazetawroclawska.pl and has been translated into English.
+1. European Solidarity Centre image "ESC" Photograph by Mike Peel (www.mikepeel.net).
+1. Images used from googlemaps and wikipedia